kimyoonduk/movie_character_analyzer/README.md

 - The python code to be run is stored inside of the "./python" folder

 ## Main Idea
-- Takes a video file and extracts still-frame-images of the video
+- Takes a video file and extracts still-frame-images of the video using opencv
 - Converts the image files to a list of numpy arrays representing each image
 - Using training images, the classifier will provide an encoding for our training images that can be used to detect and recognize faces.
-	- the facial recognition classifer uses dlib
+	- the facial recognition classifer uses dlib machine learning library
 - Using the classfier, run each numpy array represented image from a movie and store the appearance of each actor for each frame.
 	- stored as a dictionary that maps each frame index : dictionary of actors mapped to a list of hits/misses(1/0)
 	- output looks like this: